FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

       git checkout -b <branchname>

-   Using the ``-b`` option creates the new branch specified by ``<branchname>`` and automatically swaps to that branch.
-Omitting the ``-b`` option will simply *swap* to an existing branch if one exists.
-If you create a new branch via the web or via another process, be sure to perform a ``git fetch origin`` and a ``git merge`` in order to fetch the and merge changes from the repository so that the ``git checkout`` command knows that the branch has been created.
+   Using the ``-b`` option creates the new branch specified by ``<branchname>`` and automatically switches to that branch.
+Omitting the ``-b`` option will simply *switch* to an existing branch if one exists.

 Best Practices
 ^^^^^^^^^^^^^^